About the code of practice for livestock at depots and saleyards

 Duty of care to animals at saleyards

-Anyone who owns, manages or handles animals at saleyards may have a legal duty of care and be responsible for ensuring their welfare.
+Anyone who owns, manages or handles animals at saleyards and depots may have a legal duty of care to animals and be responsible for ensuring their welfare.

 - stock owners (commercial and non-commercial)